kumahq/kuma/docs/madr/decisions/056-reachable-svc-mesh-service.md

       app: backend
 ```

 In the case of `MeshExternalService`, we need to decide how we want to target them (this needs to be clarified in a separate MADR).
-For now, we can provide `MeshSubset` support.
+For now, we are going to provide all `MeshExternalService` entries until we figure out targeting.

 Option 1